myonaung/sm-SNIPER/README.md

 ## Haplotype phasing

-Haplotype phasing method used in `sm-SNIPER` was based on `longshot and [WhatsHap](https://github.com/whatshap/whatshap)`, and thus haplotype switch error may still present in the cases where there are more than 2 infected strains in a single sample.
+Haplotype phasing method used in `sm-SNIPER` was based on `longshot` and [WhatsHap](https://github.com/whatshap/whatshap), and thus haplotype switch error may still present in the cases where there are more than 2 infected strains in a single sample.
 Therefore, for the best results in haplotype phasing, we recommend to use [SHAPEIT4](https://odelaneau.github.io/shapeit4/#documentation) which uses phase information from WhatsHap to extract phase information from our filtered bam file.

 ## Tips
 Here are some tips for troubleshooting & FAQs: